AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ### Bulk publish

 The Bulk Activation feature allows you to quickly and easily activate your content from authoring to publishing instance.
 To use this feature, select **Bulk publish** from the left panel.
-It takes you to the Bulk Activation Collections page in the Assets UI where you can manage as well as [create a bulk activation map collection.](./conf-bulk-activation-publish-map-collection.md)
+It takes you to the Bulk Activation Collections page in the Assets UI where you can create and manage [Bulk activation of published content](./conf-bulk-activation.md).

 ### Publish queue